 However, you don’t always need to treat yourself.
 Eating at nice restaurants is fine every few days but if you want your money to last longer, stretch it out by eating at local joints.
 They won’t have the fanciest decor or most aesthetic meals but food is food.
 A lot of times, eating locally is also an awesome cultural experience.
 The night markets in Thailand, the warungs in Bali, the hawker centers in Singapore, the list goes on.

 If you’re smart about it, spending $5 a day on food is very much within the realm of possibility.
+You’ll eventually get the hang of budgeting in South East Asia.
 If you want to stretch your money even further, maybe you can look into grocery shopping and cooking.
 If I know I’m going to be somewhere long-term, I definitely make sure to stop by a grocery store just to stock up on food so I don’t impulsively go out and spend $10 on meals whenever I’m hungry.

 Step Up Your Haggling Skills